maybeanerd/iu-tech-talk/slides.md

 - Open, decentralized social networking protocol
 - Defines a client-server API
 - Defines federated server-to-server API
-- based on ActivityStreams and JSON-LD
+- based on ActivityStreams

 </v-click>

+---

+# ActivityStreams (2.0)

+- Also a W3C standard
+- Specifies underlying schemata used in ActivityPub
+- is implemented as JSON-LD

 ---